Analysis | Why Merkel’s Exit Matters Beyond Germany

 6. What are the coalition options?

 If front-runner Scholz is to become chancellor at the head of a new coalition, he will likely need to strike a deal with the Greens and the business-friendly Free Democrats.
-Another possibility, though unlikely, would be a red-red-green alliance with the Left party replacing the FDP.
 The SPD joined with Merkel in a “grand coalition” for 12 of her 16 years in power and the two sides have all but ruled out a repeat of that this time.

 More stories like this are available on bloomberg.com